If you're a fan of PC gaming and glowing alien heads, then you're more than likely familiar with Alienware’s range of luminescent gaming behemoths.

 4) Eye see you

 Raw power isn’t the only thing Alienware’s new laptops offer.
-The Alienware 17 also has the option for Tobii eye-tracking technology.
+The Alienware 17 model also has the option for Tobii eye-tracking technology.

 Game developers have to actively slot this feature into their titles, but having briefly tried it ourselves, we think it has the potential to add an extra level of immersion - as long as it’s not crammed in as a gimmick.